 Any person engaging in research in the name of Brunel University London is expected to observe the highest standards of conduct.
 The general principles in relation to research are addressed in the Brunel University London Research Integirty Code and in the University Code of Research Ethics.
-The senior officer responsible for dealing with cases of suspected misconduct is Ms Jilly Court, Academic Registrar and Director of Student Services.
-She can be contacted at email@example.com.
+The senior officer responsible for dealing with cases of suspected misconduct is Mr Eliot Glover, Chief Governance Officer.
+He can be contacted at email@example.com.

 The University defines research misconduct thus: